worldflora/wfo-docs/docs/rhakhis/index.md

 Using advanced search and the Author Tab.

 **Examples**

 >Wall. for Nathaniel Wallich

 >B.Z.Duan for Bao Zhong Duan.

 WFO is aiming for the **fullest authorship** for a name record so please include ex authors.

 >(Wall.)
 Hook.f. & Benth. ex Cleghorn
 >Steud. ex [A.Rich](A.Rich).
 >A.Cunn. ex Benth.

 We are looking for no spaces between author's initials and last name.

 >B.Z.Duan not B. Z. Duan

-If you find errors in IPNI please feed back authorship corrections directly to IPNI editors.
+If you find errors in IPNI please feedback authorship corrections directly to IPNI editors.

 ### Protologue information

 Should follow the Standard Form abbreviation.